-Paris is full of interesting little secrets.
-One of them is the Paris point zero marker.
-It’s an often overlooked, not very eye-catching landmark right in front of the Notre Dame Cathedral that tourists usually trample over without realizing it.
+It’s an often overlooked, not very eye-catching landmark right in front of the Notre Dame Cathedral that tourists usually trample over without realizing.
 But what is it, and why is it there?

-Header image source of boy standing on Paris point zero above: by A©IÐ Z3®0 is licensed under CC BY 4.0
+Header image source of a boy standing on Paris point zero above: by A©IÐ Z3®0 is licensed under CC BY 4.0

-What is Paris Point Zéro (aka Kilometre zéro)?
+What is Point Zéro Paris (aka Kilometre zéro)?

-Point zero in Paris, better known as Kilometre zero in France, is a milestone marker and the exact spot from which all distances in France are measured.
+Point zero Paris, better known as Kilometre zero in France, is a milestone marker and the exact spot from which all distances in France are measured.
 It’s also the starting point for France’s most important national roads.

 Its full name is “POINT ZÉRO DES ROUTES DE FRANCE” (point zero of the roads of France) or (starting point of the roads of France), which describes its original function.
 All road signs and city distances to and from Paris are supposedly calculated from this very spot.